- A level requirements: AAB

-This module provides students with the necessary toolkit, analytical skills and groundwork required to strategically manage new and existing projects, within the current uncertain business environment.
-The module seeks to provide participants with a broad understanding of the key project management elements such as: project scheduling, resource budgeting, quality assurance, risk management, and mitigation that provide measurement of institutional project performance.
-It addresses the principal techniques used to identify, assess, measure, control and manage projects and associated risks.
+This module provides students with the necessary tools, techniques and analytical skills required to strategically manage new and existing projects, within the current uncertain business environment.
+The module seeks to provide participants with a broad understanding of the key project management elements such as: project scheduling, resource budgeting, quality assurance and risk management / mitigation, all of which provide measurement of institutional project performance.
+It addresses the principal techniques used to identify, assess, measure, control and manage projects and their associated risks.

 All decisions involving uncertainty run the risk of failure.
 This module examines why people and organizations sometimes make unwise decisions and how to make better decisions.